 Dividing up the small front yard might sound counterintuitive, but it has the potential of making the space appear grander than it is.
 This is true when each piece of the front yard pie is planted to lead the eye and the visitor to the front door.

 Wherever visitors are meant to enter your front yard, make their entrance something special.
 Large potted mums, for example, are a colorful way to announce their entrance into your yard and home.

 The combination of modern architectural details on the home and a desert climate creates the perfect setting for front yard xeriscaping.
 This landscape design works well with the deliberate lines and planes of the house.

 Do you know what xeriscaping means?
 It’s okay because we don’t either.
 Just kidding.
 Xeriscaping refers to landscape designs aimed at lowering the need for an irrigation system.
 Those who want to save on water would like a xeriscape front lawn.
 The question you would need to ask is, what would your neighbors think?

 With its short white picket fence and bold red front door, this home seems open and inviting and ready to welcome visitors in from the moment they see it.
 Some well-groomed shrubbery bordering the house itself speaks volumes about the care one would expect to find inside the home.

-A nice way to transition from solid, hard surfaces (such as the sidewalk, driveway, and even the house itself) is to edge the front yard with a few feet’s worth of landscaping.
-Some shrubbery, flowers, even a tree or two are perfect in easing us from the visual leap to concrete to grass.
+A nice way to transition from solid, hard surfaces is to edge the front yard a few feet from the landscaping.
+Shrubbery, flowers, and even a tree or two would be ideal.

 No matter how beautifully flower-ful your front yard is (or isn’t) to begin with, window boxes overflowing with vibrant blooms adds a delightful element to any home’s curb appeal.
 Celebrate the growing season with some gorgeous window boxes!